Henry Brewster Stanton: Career

 After attending the first World Anti-Slavery Convention in London in 1840, Stanton spent several months on an anti-slavery European speaking tour, touring most of the principal cities of England, Scotland, Ireland, and France.
 Throughout their lives, Henry Stanton and Elizabeth Cady Stanton traveled widely, both jointly and separately, speaking and organizing for social causes that included temperance, abolition and women's rights.
 When Henry died unexpectedly of pneumonia in 1887, Elizabeth was in London speaking on behalf of voting rights for women.

 Abolitionist and former slave Frederick Douglass provided Stanton's son, Theodore, this memory of the first time he heard Henry B. Stanton speak in public:

 When I was escaping from bondage I was received under the humble but hospitable roof of Nathan Johnson, an old colored man. ...Nathan Johnson also told me all about Henry B. Stanton's wonderful oratorical powers, and took me one evening to hear him denounce the slave system.
 It was one of the first abolition lectures I ever heard, and this circumstance, combined with the eloquence of the speaker, left an ineffaceable impression on my mind.
 Your father was then unquestionably the best orator in the anti-slavery movement.
 I listened to him on many other occasions, but this first one, when I was fresh from slavery, naturally touched me the most deeply.

 Politically and socially active throughout his life, Stanton served as Deputy County Clerk of Monroe County, New York, for three years.
 He was secretary of the American Anti-Slavery Society from 1835 to 1840.
 Stanton was appointed Deputy Collector of the Port of New York in 1861 and held the position until 1863.

 Stanton's publications included many pamphlets on social issues.
 He wrote the book-length Sketches of Reforms and Reformers in Great Britain and Ireland (New York, 1849), an examination of British social conditions and activists.
 In addition, he was finishing the fourth edition of his autobiography Random Recollections (1885) at the time of his death.

 Personal life

-His wife, Elizabeth Cady Stanton, cousin of Gerrit Smith, became very much involved in progressive social issues.
-She worked for temperance, the abolition of slavery, women's rights and universal suffrage.
+His wife was Elizabeth Cady Stanton.
 The couple was married on May 1, 1840, and their wedding trip was spent in Europe where Henry B. Stanton was a delegate to the World's Anti-Slavery Convention in London that began on June 12, 1840.
 Together, they were the parents of seven children: